-Since business use cases differ, you may also need to define DQIs specific to business use cases to ensure you have your bases covered.
+Since business use cases differ, you may also need to define DQIs specific to business use cases to ensure your bases are covered.

 Key metrics to assess data quality

-- The ratio of data to errors: What’s the total number of errors per the dataset size you ingest into your pipeline.
+- Ratio of data to errors: This metric measures the total number of errors relative to the dataset size ingested into your pipeline.
 For instance, a high ratio may indicate systemic data collection or entry issues.

 How to implement data quality monitoring